-Hereditary angioedema (HAE) is a rare and potentially life-threatening genetic condition that occurs in fewer than 1 in 10,000 people.
+Hereditary angioedema (HAE) is a rare and potentially life-threatening genetic condition that occurs in approximately 1 in 50,000 people.
 HAE patients are susceptible to sudden and prolonged attacks of edema, which often occur in the hands, feet, face, gastrointestinal tract, and airway.
 Attacks can result in severe swelling and pain, airway blockage, and nausea.
 Airway swelling is particularly dangerous and can lead to death by asphyxiation.

 HAE patients have a defect in the gene for C1-inhibitor, the endogenous inhibitor of plasma kallikrein.
 C1-inhibitor deficiency enables attacks of uncontrolled plasma kallikrein activity and elevated levels of bradykinin, which lead to the increased permeability of blood vessels and release of fluid into surrounding tissue.